yoonje/python-boilerplate/README.md

-# flask-boilerplate
+# python-boilerplate
 Minimal setup for building a Python API running with Flask and MongoDB, inside Docker Containers.
+You can use FastAPI instead of Flask.

 ## Running it
 ```